Plant dyeing – dye clothes with avocado

 Finally, the avocados are ripe, so you can make a decent batch of guacamole.
 But what about all the shells and stones?
 You don't have to throw them out right away.
 The avocado's shell and stone can be used to dye textiles.

-You need this for avocado coloring
+All you need for avocado dyeing

-• A large pot (preferably 7-10 litres)
+- A large pot (preferably 7-10 litres)

-• Possibly. soy milk or alum (it is used to stain the fabric so that the color lasts better)
+- Soy milk or alum (it is used to stain the fabric so that the color lasts better)

-• Avocado peels and stones from 6-10 avocados (the more avocados, the stronger the color – you can easily freeze them and collect a good portion over a longer period of time)
+- Avocado peels and stones from 6-10 avocados (the more avocados, the stronger the color – you can easily freeze them and collect a good portion over a longer period of time)

-• Stock vinegar
+- Stock vinegar

-• A strainer or tea towel
+- A strainer or tea towel

-• A spoon
+- A spoon

-• A bucket or tub
+- A bucket or tub

-• A good deal of patience (the whole process takes a few days)
+- A good deal of patience (the whole process takes a few days)

 Preparing avocados

-The avocado skins and stones must be completely cleaned of flesh - no residues must remain.
-They must then be left to dry on the windowsill.
+The avocado skins and stones must be completely cleaned - no residues must remain.
+They must then be left to dry on the window sill.
 The shells can be advantageously torn into slightly smaller pieces, and the stones cut into cubes.
 If you can't use that many avocados at once, they can easily be frozen after they have been left to dry.
 You can color with both the shells and the stones, separately or together.
 The shells give a slightly browner color, while the stones give the beautiful pink color.

 Pickling